Hit Record — Course Admin

 📸

-Use your phone's native camera for anything you want more control over — better quality footage you plan to edit properly in CapCut or InShot before posting.
+Use your phone's native camera for anything requiring more control — better quality footage you plan to edit properly in CapCut before posting.

-Best for: b-roll, walkthroughs, anything multi-clip that needs editing before it exists as a video.
+Best for: b-roll, walkthroughs, anything multi-clip that needs editing.

 🎬